.png)

 Why Don’t We Talk About Money?

 Have you noticed how money usually feels like a taboo topic?
-It’s not something we openly talk about with friends, family, or even our partners sometimes.
-I’ve been there.
+It’s not something we openly talk about with friends, family, or even our partners.
 I grew up believing it wasn’t polite to talk about income or spending.
 But here’s the thing I’ve learned over the years—that silence hurts us.

-Talking about money is how you learn, grow, and get stronger.
+Talking about money is an effective way to help us learn, grow, and get stronger.
 I always encourage women to have those conversations.
-Sit down with your partner, your parents, your friends, or even a financial advisor.
-I can promise you this: the moment you talk about money, it stops feeling scary.
-It becomes something you can face head-on.
+Sit down with your partner, your family, your friends, or even a financial professional.
+When you talk about money, it stops feeling scary.
+You see that you’re not alone – many people share similar fears, frustrations, and dreams for a better future.
+And, discussing what’s important to us or what’s bothering us helps us clarify what we want and what we need to do.
 I know this from personal experience and from the women I’ve worked with who felt a shift simply by breaking the silence.

 The Power of Knowing Your Numbers

-Here’s a tip I share with nearly everyone I work with, and it’s honestly life-changing once you start doing it.
-Know your numbers.
+Here’s a tip I share with nearly everyone I work with: Know your numbers.
 No more guessing or assuming.
 I mean really understand what’s happening with your money.

 What does that look like?
 For me, it means keeping track of five key areas.
 You should know:

-- How much money is coming in.
-This could be your paycheck, freelance work, or passive income streams.
+- How much money is coming in?
+This could be your paycheck, freelance work, business profits, or passive income streams.
 Every dollar counts.

-- What you owe.
-Make a list of all your debts, from credit cards to student loans.
+- What do you owe?
+Make a list of all your debts, from credit cards to student loans – what’s the balance and interest rate and how long will it take to pay the debt off.

-- What insurance you have.
+- What insurance do you have?
 This is one people often overlook.
-Check what’s actually covered under your policies so there are no surprises later.
+Check what’s actually covered under your policies and how much are you paying so there are no surprises later.

-- What you’ll need for the future.
-Whether it’s saving for retirement, buying a home, or your child’s education, start mapping out these goals.
+- What will you need for the future?
+Whether it’s saving for retirement, buying a home, or your child’s education, start developing a plan for reaching these goals.

 When I started tracking my own numbers more closely, it was such a game changer.
 You can’t make good decisions without information, and this is where it all begins.